 4. The Persistent Promo

 This is a subtle, yet visible way to build your Contact list that doesn’t take up a lot of space.
-This hybrid promotion will render as a pill in the bottom corner of your page until your customer engages with it, or an Intent rule is triggered.
+This hybrid promotion renders as a pill in the bottom corner of your page until triggered.
+Pills can be triggered by customer behavior or an expiring time-delay.
 When this happens, the pill will expand into a modal, a flyout, or a full page takeover depending on what design you chose.

 5. The Post-Purchase Promo